matthewbdaly/sms-client/README.md

 If you've created a new driver, feel free to submit a pull request and I'll consider including it.

-Laravel integration
+Laravel and Lumen integration
 -------------------

-Using Laravel?
+Using Laravel or Lumen?
 You probably want to use [my integration package](https://packagist.org/packages/matthewbdaly/laravel-sms) rather than this one, since that includes a service provider, as well as the `SMS` facade and easier configuration.